SzymonRojek/to-do-list-react/README.md

 ```
 npm run build
 ```
-Builds the app for production to the build folder.
+Builds the app for production to thpm se build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.